the-turing-way/the-turing-way/README.md

 ### The Team

-_The Turing Way_ a community-led project.
+_The Turing Way_ is an open collaboration and community-driven project.
 Everyone who contributes to this book, no matter how small or big their contributions are, is recognised in this project as a contributor and a community member.
 Long-term contributors of the project are considered part of the core contributors groups who take on various leadership roles in the project.